MicrosoftDocs/intellicode/docs/custom-models.md

 - [Azure ConferenceBuddy](https://github.com/Azure/ConferenceBuddy)

-   Fork the repo to your person account, clone the repo, open the *ConferenceBuddy.sln* solution, build to check that it's working, and then train the model.
+   Fork the repo to your personal account, clone the repo, open the *ConferenceBuddy.sln* solution, build to check that it's working, and then train the model.
 You'll find some good completions on instances of the **AskWhoTask** class.

 - [Windows RSS reader](https://github.com/Microsoft/Windows-appsample-rssreader)

-   Fork the repo to your person account, clone the repo, open the *RssReader.sln* solution, build to check that it's working, and then train the model.
+   Fork the repo to your personal account, clone the repo, open the *RssReader.sln* solution, build to check that it's working, and then train the model.
 You'll find some good completions on instances of the **MainViewModel** class.

 ## Data and privacy

-To train a model based on your code, IntelliCode extracts only those elements of the code that are needed to create a model for recommending completion values.
-For example, it extracts the names of classes and methods and how often they're called in different circumstances.
+To build your team model, we extract a summary file with metadata on your types and their usages.
+For example, the summary file contains the names of classes and methods and how often they're called in different circumstances.
 IntelliCode doesn't track your keystrokes or extract whole expressions, statements, or literal values (such as strings) from your code.

 The extracted data is transmitted, over HTTPS, to the IntelliCode service.
 The service then uses machine learning algorithms to train a model for your code.
 It returns the model to your computer where it's merged with the base model.